 Did you know that my birthday is also National Pumpkin Day!?!?
 Wheeeee!
 Let’s celebrate with a round up of my very favorite pumpkin beers.

 Pumpkin beer is my all-time favorite variety.
 Most of them are malty, amber-brown, slightly sweet and spiced.
 I can’t think of a better flavor combination!

 Matt and I wanted to host a blind pumpkin beer tasting with ALL of our favorites plus some more we had yet to try.
-And there are so many more that we can’t even get here in Virginia!
 A notable brew that was missing was one of my favorites: the Schlafly Pumpkin Ale, which is so popular it was sold out all over town.